 I am the founder and CEO of COACHD, a fitness tech business that virtually connects the gym, that little fitness device you use, and the coach you need to get in shape for real.
 I don’t have any fancy accomplishments to report about our company or my career, those will come soon enough.
 My feeling about being an entrepreneur: They say that you don’t do yoga, you try like hell.
 That is the way I feel about starting a startup.
 I have a good feeling we are going to touch a lot of people and change a lot of lives with what we do at COACHD.
 I am looking forward to sharing more about that.

 I have a long history as an aspiring athlete.
 I played college football, starting at Louisville and finishing at Grand Valley State University.
-During grad school I spent the better half of my 6 years at the University of Hawaii surfing (nearly everyday).
-After grad school I unsuccessfully attempted to play a bit of professional golf – I still play often and well.
-I have been involved in triathlon for over 10 years, and am now racing every 3 months or so in the Ironman 70.3 series (I am notoriously slow, but I love it).
-My back is paying for all of that, so to make sure I make it to the end, I practice Bikram yoga at least once a week, experiment with Wim Hof, float, and try to do cryotherapy as much as I can (it’s pricy).
+During grad school I spent the better half of those 6 years at the University of Hawaii surfing (nearly everyday).
+After grad school I unsuccessfully attempted to play a bit of professional golf – I still play often and when I do , it usually goes pretty well.
+I have been involved in triathlon for over 10 years, and am now racing every 3 months or so in the Ironman 70.3 series (I am notoriously slow, but I love it anyway).
+My back is paying for all of the pounding, so to make sure I make it gracefully all the way to our grandest of ends, I practice Bikram yoga at least once per week, experiment with Wim Hof, float, and try to do cryotherapy as much as I can.

 I pride myself on the work I did in philosophy over my graduate career and just afterwards when I had the opportunity to teach Ethics, Philosophy of Death and Dying, Chinese and Comparative Philosophy, Business Ethics, Leadership, and Intro to Philosophy.
 I am very passionate about the field of ethics and I approach the discipline largely through the comparative study of Confucian and Classical Greek texts.
 My favorite thinkers are Zhuangzi and Nietzsche.
 My base has always been Plato.
 When I am doing philosophy right I am following the good work of Roger Ames (my graduate advisor) and reading the American pragmatists (mostly William James).
 I think Alfred North Whitehead had it the most right; I think Laozi almost always says it best; and I think that Aristotle might be the stud of it all.